 If you're a regular reader you know by now I don't often create my own recipes or even veer to far off the beaten path when I follow one.
 You can call it a lack of faith in myself as a cook or a lack of creativity in the kitchen, but I tend to get the most enjoyment from cooking when I have steps to guide me.
 This meal was no exception.
 The step by step instructions for this dish can be found here.
 Ingredients and pictures can be found below.

 -8 ounces of tomatoes, diced (8 oz = 1/2 pound = about 2 tomatoes.)

 And the rest of the ingredient list:

 -2 tablespoons fresh basil

 Step #8 was thrown in there just for me: Meanwhile -- have a glass of wine and continue on.
-But what in the heck color is this wine?
-I was expecting white and I poured a very pale amber colored liquid.

 It's a Bordeaux Blanc that has been chillin on my wine rack for quite sometime now.
 As I inhaled I noticed the sweet aroma right away, but the taste was rather dry with a tart finish.

 The scallops get poured in at the very end, just 3-4 minutes prior to plating.
 This gives them a chance to embrace the heat from the sauce.

 I paired the hearty Italian dish with a salad of crisp greens, shredded carrots, goat cheese and loads of Avocado.The sauce packs just the right amount of fiery kick to keep you coming back for more.
 And the best part?
 Leftovers!!